-Baked Butternut Pasta is a wonderful way to celebrate fall.
-This easy pasta dish is hearty enough to be a vegetarian meal and would also be great served as a fall side dish.
+Baked Butternut Pasta is a wonderful way to celebrate this time of year.
+This easy pasta dish with a creamy butternut squash sauce is hearty enough to be a vegetarian meal or would also be great as a fall side dish.
+Served with a crusty bread and white wine, it makes a perfect meal for cold nights.

-Butternut squash is simmered in a vegetable broth with onion and garlic, then pureed with the addition of Parmesan cheese and fresh thyme.
+There are just a few simple steps to this recipe.
+Butternut squash is simmered in a vegetable broth with onion and garlic, then pureed with the addition of parmesan cheese, ricotta cheese and fresh thyme.
 It is combined with penne pasta and baked to a golden brown.

 If you like vegetable based pasta dishes check out Roasted Eggplant Ziti and Mushroom Bolognese.